LIBOR is phasing out. What does that mean for investors?

 How are the industry and Nuveen preparing for the transition?

 Regulators, agencies and working groups across U.S. and non-U.S. jurisdictions have been collaborating for several years to provide recommendations and best practices to help the industry prepare for the end of LIBOR.
-Additionally, lawmakers are currently enacting legislation that may provide a solution for LIBOR-linked securities where fallback language does not exist, is unclear or did not contemplate the end of LIBOR.
-If the currently pending federal legislation is passed, it could provide more clarity over the transition of these legacy investments away from LIBOR.
+Additionally, lawmakers recently enacted legislation that may provide a solution for LIBOR-linked securities where fallback language does not exist, is unclear or does not contemplate the end of LIBOR.
+This legislation seeks to provide more clarity around how to transition such securities away from LIBOR.

 At Nuveen, we’ve taken several key steps:

-- Established a robust transition management program sponsored by senior leadership with active participation from key stakeholders across all business functions.
+- Established a robust transition management program sponsored by senior leadership with active participation from key stakeholders across all investment teams and business functions.

 - Aggregated an inventory of LIBOR exposures across all relevant investments, products, models, leverage facilities, benchmarks and service providers.

-- Developed a baseline transition plan on a security-by-security basis for investments tied to LIBOR.
+- Developed a transition plan on a security-by-security basis for investments tied to LIBOR.

 - Reviewed relevant contract language for sufficient fallback references.